Jean François Paul de Gondi: Writings

 During the last ten years of his life, Retz wrote his Memoirs, which go up to the year 1655.

+Memoirs of the Cardinal de Retz.
+Translated from the French.
+With Notes.
+London: Printed for Jacob Tonson at Shakespear's Head in the Strand.
+M DCC XXIII.

 They are addressed in the form of narrative to a lady who is not known, though guesses have been made at her identity, some even suggesting Madame de Sévigné herself.
 In the beginning there are some gaps.
 They are known for their narrative skill and the verbal portraits of their characters.
 Alexandre Dumas, père drew heavily on the Memoirs for Vingt ans après.
 Besides these memoirs and the youthful essay of the Conjuration de Fiesque, Retz has left diplomatic papers, sermons, Mazarinades and correspondence.

 Retz and François de La Rochefoucauld, the greatest of the Frondeurs in literary genius, were personal and political enemies, and each left a portrait of the other.
 De la Rochefoucauld wrote of Retz: "Il a suscité les plus grands désordres dans l'état sans avoir un dessein formé de s'en prévaloir."
 (He stirred up the greatest disorder in the State, without having a clear plan of how to gain from it).

 The Memoirs of the cardinal de Retz were first published in a very imperfect condition in 1717.
 The first satisfactory edition appeared in the twenty-fourth volume of the collection of Joseph François Michaud and Jean Joseph François Poujoulat (Paris, 1836).
 In 1870 a complete edition of the works of Retz was begun by Alphonse Feillet in the collection of Grands Ecrivains.

 Perhaps his most famous quotation with respect to modern culture was from Vol 2. of his Memoirs, discussing the unrest in the day, with a philosophical reflection,"Il n’y a rien dans ce monde qui n’ait un moment decisif..."
 (There is nothing in the world that does not have its decisive moment...)

 The full translated passage goes on:

 "It seemed that everyone was surprised and intoxicated by the smoke of the grape harvest; and you will see scenes at the cost of which the past has been nothing but greenery and pastures.
 There is nothing in the world that does not have its decisive moment, and the masterpiece of good conduct is know and take this moment.
 If we miss it in the revolution of States, we run the risk of not finding it, or of not noticing it."

 Henri Cartier-Bresson used this passage as the keynote to his classic work "Images à la Sauvette" which was renamed in English "The Decisive Moment."